13 Most Sustainable Eco-Lodges in British Columbia

 Chilko Experience is a luxury eco-lodge in Cariboo and houses guests in beautiful log houses.
 Each log house is situated deep within the forest, at a safe distance from each other.
 So if you’re not fond of mingling with the other guests, you’ll be perfectly isolated.

-These log homes are built from timber and designed sustainably.
+These log homes are built from timber and are designed sustainably.
 From central heating systems to healthy technologies, you’ll find the log homes completely eco-friendly.
 The Chilko Experience Wilderness Resort is completely off-the-grid and uses solar panels to power through.
 The resort sources its water from a nearby well and does not need any purification.

 Cabana Desolation Eco-Resort

-It also features sustainably harvested building materials and has even utilized recycled materials in construction.
+It also features sustainably harvested building materials and has even used recycled materials in construction.
 It serves locally grown and harvested, organic food and uses renewable energy to power itself.
 Additionally, it reduces consumption and has a sustainable water system.
 The eco-lodge ensures sustainability by offering guests eco-friendly tourist activities.

 Clayoquot Wilderness Lodge

 Clayoquot Wilderness Lodge is located on the Clayoquot Sound and offers guests the chance to stay connected with nature through a veil of luxury.
-It has five types of lodges to stay at: Rainforest Deluxe, Rainforest Ensuite, Waterfront Deluxe, Waterfront Ensuite and the Hillside Family Resort.
+It has five types of lodges to stay at: Rainforest Deluxe, Rainforest Ensuite, Waterfront Deluxe, Waterfront Ensuite, and the Hillside Family Resort.

-A stay at the Clayoquot Wilderness Lodge gives you breath-taking views of mountains and a gushing fjord.
-Guests frequent the resort and engage in activities like fishing, canyoning and hiking.
+A stay at the Clayoquot Wilderness Lodge gives you breathtaking views of mountains and a gushing fjord.
+Guests frequent the resort and engage in activities like fishing, canyoning, and hiking.

-The eco-lodge promises sustainability by ensuring the use of plastic is kept to a minimum by using steel and glass utensils and vessels and has an organic culinary program which sources food locally.
+The eco-lodge promises sustainability by ensuring the use of plastic is kept to a minimum by using steel and glass utensils and vessels and has an organic culinary program that sources food locally.
 It also partakes in conservation and has helped the declining wild salmon population to rise.

 Ocean House

-Ocean House by Haida Tourism in Old Masset, British Columbia is a beautiful floating eco-lodge that takes you to the remotest edge of Haida Gwaii.
+Ocean House by Haida Tourism in Old Masset, British Columbia, is a beautiful floating eco-lodge that takes you to the remotest edge of Haida Gwaii.
 The Ocean House can accommodate 28 guests in up to 14 rooms and floats on Graham Island’s pristine water.

 Spirit Bear Lodge